rubocop/ruby-style-guide/README.md

 * Write for Ruby 1.9.
 Don't use legacy Ruby 1.8 constructs.
     * Use the new JavaScript literal hash syntax.
     * Use the new lambda syntax.
-    * Methods like `inject` now accept methods names as arguments.
+    * Methods like `inject` now accept method names as arguments.

       ```Ruby
       [1, 2, 3].inject(:+)
       ```